Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Introduction

-Charged particles can be accelerated by a shock, on the other hand, shock accelerated particles would influence EM fields, especially, they would excite shock waves.
+Charged particles can be accelerated by a shock, and in turn, shock-accelerated particles would influence EM fields or even excite shock waves.
 Therefore, the particle acceleration and EM fields evolution have to be coupled.
-Hybrid simulation is a particle-in-cell-type model that treats electrons as a fluid without mass while treats ions kinetically \citep{Winske1996}.
-Here, in kinetic simulations Maxwell's equations are solved self-consistently with plasma density and currents which themselves are generated from plasma particles \citep{Winske1996}.
-With conditions specially set, hybrid codes can be used to study particles acceleration and shock evolution self-consistently \citep[e.g.,][]{Giacalone2004, Giacalone2005, GuoFan2010, Sugiyama2011}.
-However, hybrid codes are more complicated and require more programming effort, and the simulations need extensive computation resources.
-In order to pay more attention to the shock acceleration of energetic particles with specific shock conditions, e.g., geometry, compression ratio, magnetic fields, shock speed, and magnetic turbulence models, with more statistics results but less resources needed, the test particle model, which does not include energetic particles' feedback to the EM fields, can be very useful.
+Hybrid simulations are a particle-in-cell-type model that treats electrons as a massless fluid while treats ions kinetically \citep{Winske1996}.
+In kinetic simulations Maxwell's equations are solved self-consistently based upon plasma density and currents, which themselves are generated from plasma particles \citep{Winske1996}.
+Under certain conditions hybrid codes can be used to study particle acceleration and shock evolution self-consistently \citep[e.g.,][]{Giacalone2004, Giacalone2005b, GuoFan2010, Sugiyama2011}.
+Hybrid codes, however, are more complicated requiring massive prior programming and extensive computational resources.
+In order to pay more attention to the shock acceleration of energetic particles in some specific shock conditions (e.g., geometry, compression ratio, magnetic fields, shock speed, and magnetic turbulence model), with more statistics but less resources needed, the test particle model that does not include the feedback of energetic particles to the EM fields, can be very useful.

-The diffusion of energetic particles in magnetic turbulence is very important to study shock acceleration of energetic particles. \citet{Jokipii1966} developed a classical quasi-linear theory (QLT) of energetic particle’s diffusion in a slab model of magnetic turbulence. \citet{Matthaeus2003} provided the NonLinear Guiding Center (NLGC) theory for the perpendicular diffusion coefficient. \citet{Qin2007} modified the NLGC theory for perpendicular diffusion to obtain a NonLinear PArallel (NLPA) diffusion theory.
+The diffusion of energetic particles in magnetic turbulence is very important to study shock acceleration of energetic particles. \citet{Jokipii1966} developed a classical quasi-linear theory (QLT) of energetic particle’s diffusion in a slab model of magnetic turbulence. \citet{Matthaeus2003} introduced the NonLinear Guiding Center (NLGC) theory for the perpendicular diffusion coefficient. \citet{Qin2007} modified the NLGC theory for perpendicular diffusion to obtain a NonLinear PArallel (NLPA) diffusion theory.
 It was shown that the solution of the NLGC and NLPA simultaneously agreed with simulations very well.
-Furthermore, \citet{Qin2014} fit the numerical results of the NLGC+NLPA model with polynomials, which is called NLGCE-F. With the model NLGCE-F, one can calculate parallel and perpendicular diffusion coefficients with much reduced calculations.
+Furthermore, \citet{Qin2014} obtained a NLGCE-F model by fitting the numerical results of the NLGC+NLPA model with polynomials.
+Using the model NLGCE-F one can calculate the parallel and perpendicular diffusion coefficients with much reduced calculations.